okaisx/cybersecurity-project-v1/network-design-vmware/README.md

 <!-- Network design and implementation within VMware Workstation 17 pro -->

-For this network, I've used the Virtual Network Editor feature in VMware Workstation to create three networks, while also making use of the default NAT network (VMnet8).
+For this environment, I've used the Virtual Network Editor feature in VMware Workstation to create three networks, while also making use of the default NAT network (VMnet8).
 In the network editor, I've given the networks I've created custom names to help myself keep track of the IP addressing.
 The pfSense firewall/router VM will have network interfaces for each network:

 ![image](https://github.com/user-attachments/assets/5499f164-e46d-4742-ba01-4543fe040331)